-I investigate how brains encode information about the world, maintain that information over time, and transform it in ways that allow us to make good decisions.
-I also study how these essential cognitive functions are altered in psychiatric and aging populations.
-To tackle these questions, I ask human participants to perform simple tasks that allow me to measure these functions in a controlled way; I usually measure brain activity from these participants through non-invasive methods (EEG, MEG); I sometimes manipulate specific brain systems via pharmacological intervention; and I almost always monitor changes in ‘brain state’ by measuring pupil size.
+I investigate how brains encode information about the world, maintain that information over time, and combine it in ways that allow us to make good decisions.
+I also study how these cognitive functions are altered in psychiatric and aging populations.
+To tackle these questions, I ask human participants to perform simple tasks that allow me to measure these functions in a controlled way; I usually measure brain activity from these participants through non-invasive methods (EEG, MEG, fMRI); I sometimes manipulate specific brain systems through pharmacological intervention; and I almost always monitor changes in each individual’s state of arousal by measuring their pupil size.
 I also use computational models to try to understand how the behaviour that participants produce on my tasks might emerge from the brain activity that I observe.

 I conducted my doctoral research at Trinity College Dublin and was then lucky enough to do postdocs in two beautiful places: Leiden in The Netherlands, and Hamburg in Germany.
 I then returned to Trinity College to complete a Marie Skłodowska-Curie Individual Fellowship, and have recently taken up an Assistant Professorship in the Department of Psychology at Maynooth University.